-Respiratory alkalosis is a loss of carbon dioxide (Pco2 <>2CO3) due to a marked increase in the rate of respirations.
-The two primary mechanisms that trigger hyperventilation are: hypoxemia and direct stimulation of the central respiratory center of the brain.
+Respiratory alkalosis is a loss of carbon dioxide (Pco2 <>2CO3) due to a marked increase in the rate of respiration.
+The two primary mechanisms that trigger hyperventilation are hypoxemia and direct stimulation of the central respiratory center of the brain.

 Compensatory mechanisms include decreased respiratory rate (if the body is able to respond to the drop in Paco2), increased renal excretion of bicarbonate, and retention of hydrogen.
 It is the most frequently occurring acid-base imbalance in hospitalized patients, with the elderly at increased risk because of high incidence of pulmonary disorders and alterations in neurological status.

 - Symptoms of Respiratory Alkalosis

 - Nursing Problem Priorities